harshit-singhania/west-lyrics-generator/README.md

 # west-lyrics-generator

 This project aims to try and generate rap lyrics by emulating Kanye West's music by using two seperate text generation models.
-The first model to be used is the Bigram Language Model, and the second language model to be used is the GPT 1.0 model outlined in the paper  [Attention Is All You Need](https://pastebin.com/qXMZ2bst)
+The first model to be used is the [Bigram Language Model](https://pastebin.com/vxGwbqiH) , and the second language model to be used is the GPT 1.0 model outlined in the paper  [Attention Is All You Need](https://pastebin.com/qXMZ2bst)

 ### conceptual comparison of both the models